Chikungunya Vaccine VLA-1553 Description

 Chikungunya disease, which results in incapacitating arthralgia, has been reported worldwide.
 In addition, a Togaviridae virus is a mosquito-borne alphavirus circulating predominantly in tropical and subtropical regions, potentially affecting over 1 billion people.
 Recently, an outbreak began in the western hemisphere.

 Before 2013, chikungunya virus cases and outbreaks were identified in Africa, Asia, Europe, and the Indian and Pacific Oceans.
-In late 2013, the first local transmission of chikungunya virus in the Americas was identified in Caribbean countries and territories, says the U.S. CDC.
+In late 2013, the first local transmission of the chikungunya virus in the Americas in Caribbean countries and territories.

 Chikungunya Vaccine VLA-1553 Dosage